 Archduke Franz Ferdinand (1863 – 1914) was heir apparent to the Austro-Hungarian throne.
 His assassination in Sarajevo precipitated World War I.

 This illustration of Gavrilo Princip shooting Archduke Franz Ferdinand and Duchess Sophie by Achille Beltrame appeared in the Italian newspaper Domenica del Corriere.

 Gavrilo Princip (1894 – 1918) was a nineteen year old Bosnian Serb who assassinated Archduke Franz Ferdinand of Austria and his wife, Sophie in Sarajevo in 1914.
 Princip was twenty-seven days too young to be executed for his crime.
 He died in prison three years later.

-The Archduke gave a speech, and then changed his plans to visit the city.
-He wanted go to the hospital to visit the people wounded in the attack.
-The Archduke's driver was unfamiliar with the route and had taken a wrong turn.
+After the Archduke gave a speech, he decided to go to the hospital to visit the people wounded in the attack.
+The Archduke’s driver was unfamiliar with the route and took a wrong turn.
 The car slowed to a halt in front of a café, where Gavrilo Princip sat sipping coffee only five feet away.
 Princip was a Black Hand terrorist who thought the opportunity to kill the Archduke had passed.
 Suddenly and by coincidence, Princip was presented with another chance.
-The young Serbian shot three times, killing the Archduke and the Archduke's wife.
+The young Serbian shot three times, killing the Archduke and the Archduke’s wife.